cloudnative-pg/cloudnative-pg.github.io/content/blog/holes-and-memory-usage/index.md

 summary: Finding holes in the operator structs and reducing the memory usage of CloudNativePG operator Part I.
 ---

-With this small series of post, I would like to explain how we reduce the memory footprint and usage of the CloudNativePG operator using a classic tool like `pahole` and a new one like [Pyroscope](https://pyroscope.io/)
+In this small series of posts, I aim to illustrate how we reduced the memory footprint and usage of the CloudNativePG operator using a traditional tool, pahole, and a new one, [Pyroscope](https://pyroscope.io/)

-The first step on every memory usage investigation must be knowing your tools, and that's the objective of this first part, explaining and providing some example usage of the tools we use to later, in the second part show the stats and how the memory was reduced.
+The first step in any memory usage investigation should be understanding your tools.
+That's the aim of this first part: to explain and provide example usage of the tools we will later use to showcase statistics and how we reduced memory usage.

-Without hesitate let's start to tell some stories
+Let's not hesitate and dive right into it.

 # The handy and useful pahole

-Nowadays is really common to find people programming awesome and amazing tools to be used every day, but, sometimes, old tools are all we need and `pahole` is one of those tools that after many years still being as useful as it was the first day!
+Nowadays, it's very common to find programmers creating fantastic and useful tools for daily use.
+However, occasionally, we find that old tools are all we need. pahole is one of those tools that remains as useful today as it was on its first day!

-In 2007 Arnaldo Carvalho de Melo published the paper [The 7 dwarves: debugging information beyond gdb](https://www.kernel.org/doc/ols/2007/ols2007v2-pages-35-44.pdf) were we can see a really awesome and compact explanation of DWARF, which we will use as a starting point to explain how to use this tool.
+In 2007 Arnaldo Carvalho de Melo published the paper [The 7 dwarves: debugging information beyond gdb](https://www.kernel.org/doc/ols/2007/ols2007v2-pages-35-44.pdf)
+In the paper, we can see an excellent and concise explanation of DWARF, which we will use as a starting point for explaining how to use this tool.

-The idea behind `pahole` is to find that data that is not aligned in memory in their word-size, meaning that if that data is not aligned it will create *holes* in the struct because the compilers will align those struct to match the word-size of the CPU, we will only work with a 64bits CPU, but if up to reader to go for other architectures and test.
+The underlying concept of pahole is to identify data that is not aligned in memory to their word-size.
+Misaligned data creates *holes* in the struct because compilers align these structs to match the CPU's word-size.
+In our case, we will work with a 64bit CPU, but feel free to experiment with other architectures.

-That's the theory, but it's really hard to understand at first glance, so let's start with an example using the operator, I'll presume you already have operator cloned and that you can compile it and have the binaries in the `bin/` directory.
+Understanding this theory might be challenging initially, so let's proceed with an example using the operator.
+I'll assume you already have the operator cloned, can compile it, and have the binaries in the `bin/` directory.

-The `pahole` tools can be installed on any Linux distribution, but if you don't have it you can look for the package with the same name, yes, it's one of those tools that has its own package.
+The pahole tools can be installed on any Linux distribution.
+If you don't have it, you can look for the package with the same name – it's one of those tools that have its own package.

-Following command is the basic usage of `pahole`
+Here is the basic usage of `pahole`
 ```shell
 pahole bin/manager
 ```
-As you can see, there's a lot of stuff there that may not be so useful, but let's run `pahole` with some of those amazing arguments
+As you can see, there's a lot of data that might not be so useful; let's run `pahole` with some of those amazing arguments

 ```shell
 pahole --prefix_filter=github.com/cloudnative-pg/cloudnative-pg  bin/manager
 ```

-The reader can guess, but let's explain it anyway `--prefix_filter` will be used to filter the struct that start with `github.com/cloudnative-pg/cloudnative-pg`, fortunately for us, Go prefix the struct with the full path, so we can filter and check only the bunch of struct we want.
+You might already have guessed it, but let's clarify it anyway: `--prefix_filter` is used to filter the structs that start with `github.com/cloudnative-pg/cloudnative-pg`.
+Luckily for us, Go prefixes the struct with the full path, so we can filter and examine only the bunch of structs we're interested in.

-In the big amount of information we found, we can pipe it with `less` and start looking for the words `try to pack`, and the first match for us is here:
+Among the vast amount of information we uncover, we can pipe it with less and start looking for the phrase `try to pack`.
+The first match we find is here:

 ```text
 struct github.com/cloudnative-pg/cloudnative-pg/internal/configuration.Data {